greenelab/deep-review/sections/05_treat.md

 produce syntactically valid SMILES, has been proposed to alleviate this issue [@arxiv:1703.01925].

-Another approach to drug design is to train character-based RNNs on large collections of molecules, for example, ChEMBL [@doi:10.1093/nar/gkr777], to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design].
+Another approach to *de novo* design is to train character-based RNNs on large collections of molecules, for example, ChEMBL [@doi:10.1093/nar/gkr777], to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design].
 These generative models successfully learn the